dart-lang/language/working/augmentation-libraries/feature-specification.md

 #### Redirecting factory constructors

-A redirecting factory constructor marked `augment` adds its constructor call to the augmented constructor.
+A redirecting factory constructor marked `augment` adds its factory redirection to the augmented constructor.

-This converts it into a redirecting factory constructor, instead of a regular factory constructor.
+The result of applying the augmenting constructor is a redirecting factory constructor with the same target constructor designation as the augmenting constructor.
+This removes the potentially non-redirecting property of the constructor.

 It is a compile-time error if: